MickGyver/vscode-amiga-blitzbasic/README.md

 ## Compatibility

-All OS support VSCode and UAE(or a real Amiga).
+All operating systems that can run both VS Code and UAE.

 ## Getting Started

-1. Please process to the [requirements](#requirements) to setup your UAE and Amiga OS.
+1. Please process to the [requirements](#requirements) to setup UAE and Amiga OS.

-2. Add a file with the extension **.bba** (Blitz Basic Ascii), it's where you will write your Blitz Basic code.
+2. Add a source file with the extension **.bba** (Blitz Basic Ascii), it's where you will write your Blitz Basic code.

-3. Code enjoy the inline help and snippets.
+3. Code and enjoy the inline help and snippets.

-4. Have your UAE and Amiga OS open.
+4. Have UAE and Amiga OS open.

-5. When you do the shortcut to run on UAE (`Cmd - F6`or `Ctrl - F6`), it will :
+5. When you execture the shortcut to run on UAE (`Cmd - F6`or `Ctrl - F6`), VS Code will :
-   - write a **copy** of your file with the extension **.bb2** (so TED don't mess up your original .bba file),
+   - write a **copy** of your file with the extension **.bb2** (so TED don't mess up your original .bba file)
    - copy all necessary files for Amiga OS,
-   - launch AREXX script to launch TED/Blitz Basic 2 and then **compile and run** automatically your code.
+   - launch the AREXX script to launch TED/Blitz Basic 2 and then **compile and run** your code automatically.
-   - sometimes it failed, just retry the shortcut, sometimes you need to reboot your Amiga OS.
+   - sometimes the process can fail, just retry the shortcut, sometimes you need to reboot your Amiga OS.

 6. Enjoy coding in Blitz Basic 2 in a modern way!